A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Hierarchical deep reinforcement learning framework

-In order to training DRL in an iterative manner, it is necessary to define four fundamental components: environment simulation, state variables, actions of agent, and reward feedback.
-The subsequent sections delineate the methodology to overcome the following challenges: 1) the real-time demand for trains should be estimated from an anonymous dataset, MD; 2) the agent should learn the value of dispatching a train according to the in-station crowdedness, the time-variant demand and available rolling stock; 3) the agent should learn the efficiency of a rescheduling plan according to its demand satisfaction, on-route headway, delay reduction, and capacity utilization.
+In order to train HDRL in an iterative manner, it is necessary to define four fundamental components: environment simulation, state variables, actions of agent, and reward feedback.
+The subsequent sections delineate the methodology to overcome the following challenges: 1) the real-time demand for trains should be estimated from an anonyminized MD dataset; 2) the agent should learn the value of dispatching a train during a long-term period according to the in-station conditions; 3) the agent should learn the efficiency of a rescheduling plan under disrupting condition.